ahmad-buhari/python-basics/README.md

       ```

-4. Using the `help()` function to print all properties of a given class.
+4. Using the `help()` function to print all properties of a given class or method.

       ```python
+      #Example:
-      #Example print help for the str method on the python console
+      #Print help for the str method on the python console
       help(str)

       ```